About

 Townsville University College (now James Cook University), I then trained in

-I lived and taught in England for twenty-two years from February, 1966, for
+I lived and taught in England for twenty-two years from February, 1966.
+For

-January, 1967, and remained on the staff for twenty-one years.
-From April,
+I remained on the staff for twenty-one years.
+From April, 1974, to my resignation

-1974, to my resignation in January, 1988, I was Head of the English Department.
+at the end of January, 1988, I was Head of the English Department.

-profession made it impossible for me to do my job as I believed it should be done.
+British teaching profession made it impossible for me to continue to do my job as I

 I have drawn and painted since childhood.
 At high school, I became